bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is the use of WebSocket API?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The **WebSocket API** is an advanced technology that makes it possible to open a two-way interactive communication session between the user\'s browser and a server.
+The **WebSocket API** is an advanced technology that makes it possible to open a two-way interactive communication session between the user&apos;s browser and a server.
 With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.

 **Interfaces:**